How to Do Sublimation: Master Dark Shirts, Mugs at Home

 Sublimation Basics: What Beginners Need to Know

-- Solid to gas, skip the liquid: Special sublimation ink turns into gas when heated (around 400°F/204°C), bonding directly to polyester fibers or polymer-coated surfaces (like mugs or tumblers).
-No messy liquid phase!
+- Solid to Gas, No Mess: Special sublimation ink turns into gas at 400°F (204°C), bonding directly to polyester fibers or polymer-coated surfaces (think mugs, tumblers, or phone cases).
+No liquid phase, no fuss!

-- Why it’s a game-changer: Unlike vinyl or screen printing, sublimation doesn’t leave a sticky layer.
-Designs become part of the material, meaning they won’t crack or peel after 50+ washes.
+- Why It’s Awesome: Unlike vinyl or screen printing, sublimation designs become part of the material.
+They won’t crack, peel, or fade, even after tons of washes.

-- Best for: Light-colored polyester fabrics (think yoga leggings, team jerseys) and coated ceramics (mugs, phone cases).
+- Perfect For: Light-colored polyester items (like yoga leggings, team jerseys, or tote bags) and coated ceramics (custom pet photo mugs, coasters, or phone cases).

 Traditional Printing | Sublimation |